michalis0/ML_dataiku/Day 1/README.md

 ### **Hour 2: Data Visualization:**
 -----------------------------------

-We will now focus on **Data Visualization**, with which we can comprehend data patterns, relationships.
-Visualization also provides insights in a more accessible and intuitive way, aiding understanding and decision-making.
-To do so we will perform **4 different visualizations:**
+We will now focus on **Data Visualization**, with which we can comprehend data patterns and relationships.
+Visualization also provides insights in a more intuitive way, aids understanding and decision-making.
+We will perform **4 different visualizations:**

 - **Plot 1:** Scatter Plot of Average Number of Rooms vs. Housing Prices (scatter plot)
 - **Plot 2:** Average Housing Prices by nitric oxides concentration (bar plot)